GeorgeBlaize/Pet-Shop/README.md

 bash
 Copy code
 start index.html
-Or drag and drop it into your preferred browser window.
+Or simply drag and drop it into your preferred browser window.

 🧠 How It Works
 Tailwind CSS is loaded via CDN (no setup required)